Please note that I am not able to accept special requests at this time.

 Gobsmacked yarn results from a combination of special dyeing techniques and a hefty dose of serendipity.
 That means that every cake is one-of-a-kind and (as much as I wish otherwise) can’t be repeated– believe me, I’ve tried!
 Don’t despair, though: if you’re in love with a certain colour combination, feel free to get in touch with a special request.

 Special requests can be a lot of fun for both of us, especially if you give me some general guidelines and then let me play in the dyepots– the results can be truly spectacular.
-For example, one customer wanted a gradient inspired by the cover of a favourite book, Neil Gaiman’s Stardust.
+For example, one customer wanted a gradient inspired by the purple and yellow cover of a favourite book, Neil Gaiman’s Stardust.
 I dyed two different options for her, on merino-silk fingering:

+In the end, the customer chose both of them.
 And just look what magic she made from the second cake!